WaterstofBrug/waterstofbrug.github.io/_pages/cv.md

 Work experience
 ======
-* Fall 2024: Student Assistant
+* September 2024 - January 2025: Student Assistant
   * I am working as a student assistant for the course Algorithms and Datastructures at Radboud University.
 Here I give work lectures and grade homework.

 Skills